githubphp05/CodingTest/README.md

-需求:
+Requirements:
-1. 结构良好的 Maven 项目
+1. Well-structured Maven project
-2. 适当的单元测试，具有较高的测试覆盖率
-3. 考虑采用适当的设计模式
-5. 使用 Java8 或更高版本的一些新功能

-本项目有两个版本代码v1和v2，v2版本的代码量更少，使用策略模式和lamda函数式优化v1版本的代码
+2. Proper unit testing with high test coverage
+3. Consider adopting appropriate design patterns
+5. Use some new features of Java 8 or higher

-# 题目1：
+# Question 1：

       For a given string that only contains alphabet characters a-z, if 3 or more consecutive characters are identical, remove them from the string.
 Repeat this process until